ethanjyoung/ethanjyoung.github.io/_pages/cv.md

 * REU Undergraduate Researcher (May 2022 - July 2022)

-  - Working under Dr. Carl Yang to compare the classification performance of graph kernel methods and graph neural networks (GNNs) on brain network data (constructed from fMRI scans).
+  - Worked in a team under Dr. Carl Yang to compare the classification performance of graph kernel methods and graph neural networks (GNNs) on brain network data (constructed from fMRI scans).
     - Established new benchmarks for various graph data mining methods on brain network data.
-    - Worked in a team to publish a manuscript as well as present a talk and poster on the project.
+    - Published a manuscript and presented a talk and poster on the project.

 # Relevant Coursework

 - Machine Learning
+- Mathematics of Data Science
+- Monte Carlo Methods
 - Network Science
+- Numerical Analysis
 - Optimization Theory
-- Mathematics of Data Science
-- Dynamical Systems
-- Monte Carlo Methods

 # Publications